 Big rat removed from a house in Zebulon

 Rat droppings in snack bar of an athletic field

-Rat hole in a basement wall in Macon
+Rat entry point into a house in Macon

 Rat rub marks on plumbing in Thomaston